 Mr. Fiedler had appeared in the Broadway and film productions of “A Raisin in the Sun” and had played a juror on film in the drama “Twelve Angry Men.”

-What the situations are does not matter at the moment.
+What the situations do not matter at the moment.
 For A Raisin in the Sun is a play about human beings who want, on the one hand, to preserve their family pride and, on the other hand, to break out of the poverty that seems to be their fate.
-Not having any axe to grind, Miss Hansberry has a wide range of topics to write about-some of them hilarious, some of them painful in the extreme.
+Not having any axe to grind, Miss Hansberry has a wide range of topics to write about some of them hilarious, some of them painful in the extreme.

 A Raisin in the Sun

-David Dowing – Rosaana Carter – S Epatha Merkinson – Charlayne Woodard
+David Downing – Rosaana Carter – S Epatha Merkinson – Charlayne Woodard